-This mid-nineteenth century Château is one of the most beautiful and exquisite in St-Emilion.
-It has lorded it over the famed “Côte Sud”, a source of some of the region’s most coveted wines for centuries.
-The property takes its name from a legendary fountain to be found in the grounds – Fonplegade literally means the “fountain of plenty” and history tells that for a millennium this fountain has quenched the thirst of pilgrims and maintained these sacred vineyards in the driest of years.
-Château Fonplegage may only have been founded as recently as 1852, but the rich legacy of these grounds stretches back for centuries.
+This mid-nineteenth century Château is one of the most beautiful and exquisite in the St-Emilion wine region.
+It has lorded it over the famed “Côte Sud,” a source of some of the region’s most coveted wines for centuries.
+The property takes its name from a legendary fountain to be found in the grounds – Fonplegade literally means the “fountain of plenty,” and history tells that for a millennium, this fountain has quenched the thirst of pilgrims and maintained these sacred vineyards in the driest of years.
+Château Fonplegage may only have been founded as recently as 1852, but these grounds’ rich legacy stretches back for centuries.

-So began a new golden age for Fonplegade, the Château’s American investors wasted no time in re-invigorating the vineyards, increasing the vine density to 8,000 vines per hectare and crucially, converting to organic viticulture.
-The winery was completely over-hauled too, the Adams replaced the cement tanks with wooden vats and only the finest oak barrels, mostly new ones are used.
-This modern style and these vinification techniques are a far cry from the traditional methods employed by the previous owners, and it shows in the wines.
+So began a new golden age for Fonplegade; the Château’s American investors wasted no time re-invigorating the vineyards, increasing the vine density to 8,000 vines per hectare and crucially, converting to organic viticulture.
+The winery was completely overhauled too, the Adams replaced the cement tanks with wooden vats, and only the finest oak barrels, mostly new ones, are used.
+This modern style and these vinification techniques are a far cry from the previous owners’ traditional methods, and it shows in the wines.

-Since 2004, the wines of this estate have wowed the critics and consumers alike – the 2010 vintage showed the property at its finest: a nose of cherries, plum, and meat, a juicy, rich palate, concentration but also balance and freshness.
-The property itself is one of the finest in the Right-Bank and with wines like this being produced, there has never been a better time to visit Fonplegade.
+Since 2004, this estate’s wines have wowed the critics and consumers alike – the 2010 vintage showed the property at its finest: a nose of cherries, plum, and meat, a juicy, rich palate, concentration but also balance and freshness.
+The property itself is one of the finest in the Right-Bank, and with wines like this being produced, there has never been a better time to visit Fonplegade.

 Château Fonplegade (Grand Vin) Vintage

 95% Merlot, 5% Cabernet Franc, Fermented in wooden vats and aged 18-24 months in new French oak (85%).
 A wine of great power, ripeness and concentration.